phucdev/lm_transfer/README.md

 We walk through the dictionary and tokenize the source language word with the source language tokenizer and the target language word with the target language tokenizer.
 We track how often a source language word occurs with a target language word in translation pairs.
 We use this normalized frequency matrix to determine how much a source language word embeddings contributes to the initialization of a target language word embedding.

 ## Continued Pre-training
 TODO

 ## Training and Evaluation on downstream tasks
 TODO

+## Clean up
+The scripts in this repository often download files to the `.cache`.
+If you want to clean up those files, then you should examine the following directories:
+- `~/.cache/huggingface` -> `datasets`, `transformers`, etc.
+- `~/.cache/wechsel` -> FastText embeddings and cached data for WECHSEL
+- `~/.cache/deepfocus` -> FastText embeddings and cached data for FOCUS